 Submission Time Line (STL)

 - No later than 50 days out from the start of training, all students/trainees need to provide appropriate educational coordinator/sponsor TAMC Form 944, Immunization Requirement, with all supporting clinical documentation

 - No later than 30 days out from the start of training, all students/trainees need to provide appropriate educational coordinator/sponsor the following.

 - Copy of Defense Health Agency (DHA) HIPAA certificate.
 All students/trainees are required to take the DHA training and not school.

 - Copy of BLS card or eCard.

-- Copy of DoD Cyber Awareness Challenge certificate, military students only.
+- Copy of DoD Cyber Awareness Challenge certificate.